ALMaclaine/prompt-gen/plans/plan.md

 ---

-By focusing on these elements and assuming the use of optimal technologies and methods, the application will harness the full potential of AI, providing an unparalleled tool that transcends traditional limitations.
+By focusing on these elements and leveraging the specified technologies, the application will harness the full potential of AI, providing an unparalleled tool that transcends traditional limitations.

 **Let's accelerate the evolution of AI, creating a future where technology and humanity advance together without boundaries.**